joolstorrentecalo/gitlab-foss/doc/security/user_file_uploads.md

 ```

 Project members that do not have the Owner or Maintainer role cannot access this GraphQL endpoint.

-You can also use the REST API for [projects](../api/projects.md#delete-an-uploaded-file) or [groups](../api/groups.md#delete-an-uploaded-file) to delete an uploaded file.

 <!-- ## Troubleshooting